piotrporeba/Assignment2/README.md

 # Seafood Website assignment
-This is a 3rd year project on webframeworks
+This is a 3rd year project
-"# Symfony-assignment"

 First Commit
-"# Symfony-assignment"
-"# Assignment2"
 "# Assignment2"